caffeinehit/django-inviter/docs/index.rst

     invite("foo@example.com", request.user, current_time = datetime.now())

-``inviter.utils.invite`` also allows you to make use of a custom email sending function, say to send HTML emails
+:attr:`inviter.utils.invite` also allows you to make use of a custom email sending function, say to send HTML emails

 ::